szaranger/superdom/README.md

 #####.next()

 Get the immediately following sibling of each element in the set of matched elements.
 If a selector is provided, it retrieves the next sibling only if it matches that selector.

+#####.prev()

+Get the immediately preceding sibling of each element in the set of matched elements, optionally filtered by a selector.